WENGSYX/Neural-Comprehension/README.md

 ###### If you have also created some amazing CoNN, you are welcome to share them publicly with us.

+## 🌱 Neural-Comprehension's Roadmap 🌱

+Our future plan includes but not limited to :
+- [ ] One-click implementation of integration between CoNN and PLM (huggingface)
+- [ ] Combining CoNN with LLM (API-based)
+- [ ] Demo Presentation

 ### Cite